Using Threat Feeds

 We can check this by building a query in the sidebar panes of the Data Explorer (Data Explorer » Explorer View).
 Using the Group By Dimensions selector in the Query pane, we set the query to look at two dimensions that, when combined (shown at right), will give the list of compromised hosts on our network: Source IP/CIDR and Destination Bot Net CC.

-Also in the sidebar, we set the Time pane (see Time Pane Settings) to look back at the last hour, and in the Devices pane (Devices Pane Settings) we choose All so that we can look at our entire network.
+Also in the sidebar, we set the Time pane (see Time Pane) to look back at the last hour, and in the Devices pane (Data Sources Pane) we choose All so that we can look at our entire network.

-We’ll also build a filter in the Filtering pane (shown at right; see Filtering Pane Settings) that will ignore our normal network traffic and look only at botnet traffic.
+We’ll also build a filter in the Filtering pane (shown at right; see Filtering Pane) that will ignore our normal network traffic and look only at botnet traffic.
 We do this by filtering out traffic whose botnet value is blank:

 - Click anywhere in the pane to open the Filtering Options dialog.